Ali-S1na/ICT171-Assignment-2/documentation.md

     <li> Once logged in, navigate to <b> My Account </b> and then <b> Domains</b>. </li>
     <li> There you can see the domain registered by you in the domain registrar's company.
 Select your domain and then navigate to DNS section.</li>
     <li> In DNS section, select <b> Add New Record </b> and select "A" from "Type".</li>
-    <li> In the "Name" field, type @ which will connect the IP address with main domain.
+    <li> In the "Name" field, type "@"which will connect the IP address with main domain.
 In this case, www.sinatechservices.com </li>
     <li> In the "Value" tag, type the public IP address of the AWS EC2 instance. you can find it when clicking <b> Connect </b> on the instance.</li>
     <li> In the "TTL" tag, select custom and type 600 in the "Seconds" field.</li>
+    <li> In DNS section, select <b> Add New Record </b> and fill the fields with same values except replace "@" with  "www" in the "Name" field.</li>
+    <li> Once done, save the changes.</li>
 </ul>
 Now you can access the website hosted on virtual machine by typing the registered domain name in the browser.